sneakysquid-git/locus-tether/README.md

 > doesn't jump correctly once mirrored to GitHub (see the GitHub migration
 > plan), the anchor slugs may need a small adjustment for that platform's
 > slightly different rules around punctuation.

-## What is an Omi?

-An Omi wearable is a small, orb-shaped AI device created by the tech startup Based Hardware.
-It functions as a hands-free, wearable AI companion and "second brain" designed to record, transcribe, and summarize your conversations and daily activities.

-- How it is worn: The tiny device can be worn discreetly around the neck as a necklace or clipped to your clothing.
-- Key features: The wearable continuously listens to your voice and surroundings.
-The companion app (which runs on your phone or desktop) transcribes your conversations in real-time, generates summaries, highlights action items, and acts as a chat interface that remembers what you've heard or discussed.
-- AI integrations: It connects to other services to automate tasks, such as sending emails, drafting notes, translating languages, or saving information directly to Google Drive.
-- Privacy and Open Source: One of Omi's main selling points is its focus on data ownership.
-The device and software are completely open-source, allowing you to choose whether your data stays locally on your phone, is stored on your own self-hosted server, or goes to their secure cloud.

 ## What this project is